¡Hola! I am Paulina Pérez-Duarte Mendiola, MD, MSc, PhD!

 I have presented at conferences and published articles promoting the use of an anthropological approach to paediatric-healthcare, hospitalised children’s human rights and the role of the Health Play Specialists (Child-Life Specialists) in the United Kingdom.

-Currently, in my role as a ‘Play and Health’ researcher, I am a PhD Candidate at the PEDAL Hub (Play in Education, Development and Learning), within the University of Cambridge.
-The main aim of this doctoral research is to capture children’s perspectives regarding their ‘interactions with Health Play Specialists’.
+In my role as a ‘Play and Health’ researcher, I recently finished my PhD at the PEDAL Hub (Play in Education, Development and Learning), within the University of Cambridge.
+The main aim of this doctoral research was to capture children’s perspectives regarding their ‘interactions with Health Play Professionals’.

 Ongoing projects: